Resources & Tips

 Google Hotels

 You can also create your own profile and chat with other people who will be staying in the hostel at the same time as you.
-I’ve not tried it yet, but it seems like a great way to meet people and make plans of stuff to do before arriving!
+I’ve not tried it yet, but it seems like a great way to meet people and make plans before even arriving!

 Documenting Your Travels